 d.
 Arbitrary Arrest or Detention

 The constitution prohibits arbitrary arrest and detention.
 The government, however, reportedly often held persons in custody for extended periods without charge or a preliminary judicial hearing.
 The law permits indefinite detention, including incommunicado detention, without appeal.
-In some cases, authorities did not allow detainees contact with attorneys, family members, or others for indefinite or unspecified periods.
+In some cases authorities did not allow detainees contact with attorneys, family members, or others for indefinite or unspecified periods.
 Some detainees reported being monitored during meetings with family members and consular officials, as well as being prevented from discussing their cases or detention conditions.

-In cases of foreign nationals detained by police, which in view of the country’s demographic breakdown were the vast majority of cases, the government often did not notify the appropriate diplomatic missions.
+In cases of foreign nationals detained by police, which in view of the country’s demographic breakdown were the vast majority of cases, the government often did not notify the appropriate diplomatic officials.
 For state security detainees, notification was exceptionally rare, and information about the status of these detainees was very limited.

 Arrest Procedures and Treatment of Detainees

 Police stations received complaints from the public, made arrests, and forwarded cases to the public prosecutor.
 The public prosecutor then transferred cases to the courts.
 The law prohibits arrest or search of citizens without probable cause.
 Within 48 hours police must report an arrest to the public prosecutor, and police usually adhered to the deadline.
-The public prosecutor must then question the accused within 24 hours of initial arrest.
+The public prosecutor must then question the accused within 24 hours of notification of arrest.
 Authorities did not consistently provide consular notification for arrests.

 Police investigations can regularly take up to three months, during which time detainees are often publicly unaccounted.
 The law requires prosecutors to submit charges to a court within 14 days of police report and to inform detainees of the charges against them.
 Judges may grant extensions to prosecutors, sometimes resulting in extended periods of detention without formal charges.
 Multiple detainees complained that authorities did not inform them of the charges or other details of their case for months at a time.
 Noncitizen detainees reported that when the prosecutor presented the charges, they were written in Arabic with no translation, and no translator was provided.
 There were also reports of authorities pressuring or forcing detainees to sign documents before they were allowed to see attorneys.